QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 To configure `on_hls` for HTTP hooks, you should configure them in the `http_hooks` section, not in the hls section.

-Remark: The HLS fault backup can base on this callback.
+Remark: The HLS fault backup can base on this callback, read [#351](https://github.com/simple-rtmp-server/srs/issues/351)

 ## ON HLS Notify